romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

 4. Click on Tile 2 in labeled as Patch Recommendations for Images.

-    The donut chart in this tile indicates the health of your gold images.
-Green indicates, the number of gold images have all the recommended patches, and these images can be used for upgrade or update operations.
+    The donut chart in this tile represents the health of your gold images.

+    - Green indicates the number of gold images that have all the recommended patches applied.
+These images are ready to be used for upgrade or update operations.

-    Red indicates, the number of gold images are missing critical recommended patches and must refreshed before using it for upgrade or update operations.
-You should reach out your Administrator to refresh the image with all recommended patches.
+    - Red indicates the number of gold images missing critical recommended patches.
+These images must be refreshed before being used.
+Contact your Administrator to ensure the image is updated with all required patches.
     ![](images/tile2.png "hub-tile2")

     As an example, ***19cDB-Linux-x64-ERP*** gold image has two patch recommendations.
 This indicates ***19cDB-Linux-x64-ERP*** image must be refreshed to a new version that includes two recommended patches.